lelandg/WiX_Creator/ReadMe.md

 - It automatically reloads settings from a configuration file, based on "Product Name".

 ### Requirements:
+_From this repository_, the only _requrement_ is the `wix_creator.py` script.

+To build the resulting installer, you will need the following:

 #### WixToolset.BuildTools
 You need this installed in every project you want to use this with.
 You can install it using the following command: